 One-Day Rumbles:

 The Champ series race that is replaced by the One Day Rumble Regattas will NOT be scored.
 This modifies RRS 90.3a.
-The winner of the One-Day rumble will be awarded BOTY points per WYC SI 19.4
+The winner of the One-Day rumble will be awarded BOTY points per WYC SI Addendum A.2.3.
+WHY DO YOU NEED ANY OF THIS?

 Star of the North: